openmoh/openmohaa/README.md

 You can now start a local OpenMOHAA server or play on a server.

-To play expansions, append to the executable `+set com_target_game 1` for Spearhead, and `+set com_target_game 2` for Breakthrough.
-On windows you can make a shortcut.
+**Medal of Honor: Allied Assault Spearhead** and **Medal of Honor: Allied Assault Breakthrough** are supported in OpenMoHAA with the `com_target_game` variable.
+To play an expension, append to the executable `+set com_target_game 1` for Spearhead (mohaas/mohta), and `+set com_target_game 2` for Breakthrough (mohaab/mohtt).
+On windows you can create a shortcut to OpenMOHAA with this command-line argument.

 ## Builds

 ### Server

 The server version can successfully be built.
 Some stuff are not working as intended, such as Actor or Vehicle.
-These systems are both almost fully implemented, but not really in stable state.
+These systems are both almost fully implemented, but not stable.

-Overall the server part and the game module are almost fully implemented, but the stability may vary, there may be some minor bugs and crashes.
+Overall, the server part and the fgame module are almost fully implemented, but the stability may vary, there may be some minor bugs and crashes.

 ### Client

-The client version of OpenMoHAA is partially implemented and not stable currently.
-The cgame module is partially implemented as well, but is compatible with the original MOH:AA game.
+The client version of OpenMoHAA is partially implemented.
+The cgame module is almost fully implemented.
 Credits to **Heavy Metal: F.A.K.K.
 2**'s SDK for the cgame and fgame module.

 Here is the current working state for each part of the engine: